pactus-project/PIPs/PIPs/pip-3.md

 ## Abstract

-This document propose to remove the `Sequence` field from the transactions.
+This document proposes to remove the `Sequence` field from the transactions.

 ## Motivation